queryabduction/query_abduction/README.md

      + `-o`: the path of the ontology file, in DLGP format.
 Please refer to https://graphik-team.github.io/graal/doc/dlgp for more information about DLGP format.
      + `-d`: the directory of the dataset.
 The dataset is seperated by the predicate, and in CSV format each.
-     + `-q`: the path of the query file.
+     + `-q`: the path of the query file, in DLGP format.
 Terms started with a upper letter are viewed as variants, otherwise constants.
      + `-m`: the mode of abduction mode, optional.
 0 for Mixed, 1 for Concrete and 2 for Abstract.
 0 is the default.

 + Run with the source code